metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 ## Troubleshoot or reinstall Windows

-First see recovery options in Windows 10:
+First see recovery options in Windows 10, you may be able to recover your system to previous good state.

 [Recovery options in Windows 10](https://support.microsoft.com/en-us/help/12415/windows-10-recovery-options)